Ziconius/FudgeC2/README.md

 [![Stars](https://img.shields.io/github/stars/ziconius/fudgec2)](https://github.com/Ziconius/FudgeC2/stargazers)

-FudgeC2 is a Powershell command and control platform designed to facilitate team collaboration and campaign timelining, which aims to help clients better understand red team activities.
+FudgeC2 is a Powershell command and control platform designed to facilitate team collaboration and campaign timelining.
+This aims to help clients better understand red team activities by presenting them with more granular detail of adversarial techniques.

 Built on Python3 with a web frontend, FudgeC2 aims to provide red teamers a simple interface in which to manage active implants across their campaigns.